Welcome to SpitfireSpares.com airframe section

 Overseas buyer please contact me for a shipping cost.

-DH Hercules hatch (Pg1 Air)
+DH Hercules Hatch (Pg1 Air)

 This is an incredibly rare peace and possibly unique from a De Havilland Type 66 aircraft which is a DH Hercules.